-Quality of Living
+Quality of Life

-- In Florida, nearly four million people rely on the Medicaid program for access to health care services.
+In Florida, nearly four million people rely on the Medicaid program for access to health care services.
 Most of them are low-income children.
 Florida is one of 14 states that has not yet expanded its Medicaid program under the Affordable Care Act.
 Do you support Medicaid expansion in Florida?

-Expanded Medicaid coverage could offsets state-funded services in other programs.
+Expanded Medicaid coverage could offset state-funded services in other programs.
 For example, some behavioral health services for the uninsured currently paid for by the state could be covered through expanded Medicaid.
 Additional fiscal gains may occur in corrections, public health, and uncompensated care for uninsured Florida residents.

-- What legislation and/or policies should the state pursue in respect to healthcare access for all Floridians?
+What legislation and/or policies should the state pursue in respect to healthcare access for all Floridians?
 Please address access to reproductive healthcare as well in your answer.

-Florida Constitution protects the right to have a choice as a right of privacy for women.
+The Florida Constitution protects the right to have a choice as a right of privacy for women.
 Whether making decisions regarding one’s reproductive health care alone, with their spouse or significant other, in consultation with their doctor, considering religious beliefs or economic situations, it is still a right of privacy.
 Our campaign advocates on behalf of every woman to have a choice regarding her reproductive health care.
 We are just as passionate about every man’s decision regarding his reproductive health care.